 Customer relationships

 How are you planning to support your paying customers and what extra mile are you willing to go for them?
 Today, self-service becomes more and more popular, as it saves customers' time and efforts.
 However, it's a good idea to have dedicated support agents available for clients who need more personalized assistance.
+However, it's a good idea to have dedicated support agents available for clients who need more personalized assistance.
+SaaS customer success teams play a vital role here, acting as proactive partners to ensure users achieve their specific goals with your software.
 Educational resources, for example, a company blog or email courses can also help your customer base learn something new and build initial trust.
+These resources are often part of a broader strategy on how to increase customer retention by keeping users engaged and informed throughout their journey.

 Revenue streams

 When talking about SaaS, the most common pricing model is a subscription-based one.
 While a customer is paying a monthly fee, they can enjoy using your software.
+This predictable income is tracked through the MRR metric, which serves as a financial compass for the health of your business.
 There is also a Freemium model, when clients use your tools for free, but have to pay when they need an extended version with more features.
 When you are interested in learning about other models, consider reading our article about SaaS pricing models

 Key resources

 This block refers to people working on your product, tools and technologies they use, and the intellectual property behind a product or service.
+The tools you use to measure success are also key assets; for instance, a proprietary LTV calculator helps the team determine exactly how much they can afford to spend on acquiring new users.
 The idea that makes your solution unique is one of the most important key assets.
 For instance, Trello's key idea is a simple way to organize and manage projects, while Slack is famous for its team channels and spaces.

 Key activities